Newton numbers, vanishing polytopes and algebraic degrees

 We split the proof into two parts.
 First, we check that $B_k$-polytopes are indeed negligible and this is the easy part.
-Second, using the Furukawa-Ito classification of dual defective sets, we prove that if a polytope $P$ is negligible, then it is a $B_k$-polytope.
+Second, using the Furukawa-Ito classification of dual defective sets, we prove that every negligible polytope is a $B_k$-polytope.

-\subsubsection{$B_k$-polytopes are negligible}
+\subsubsection{$\mathbf{B_k}$-polytopes are negligible}